Do you want to run your own dairy farm or dairy related business?

 - Manage milking operations

-To enhance on-farm training and provide networking opportunities, the program incorporates classes and other educational opportunities:
+To enhance on-farm training and provide networking opportunities, the program incorporates 300 hours of classes, group education, and networking opportunities:

 - Holistic Management and Professional Development Training

-Formal courses are taught in online format by accredited partner institutions.
+Formal courses have been developed specifically for Apprentices and are taught in an online format through Managed Grazing Innovation Center.
 (Note: Apprentices are responsible for their own tuition, which is approximately $1,500 over two years and subject to change.)